laravel/docs/logging.md

 <a name="pail-filtering-logs-user-option"></a>
 #### `--user`

-To only display logs that were written while a given user was authenticated, you may use the `--user` option:
+To only display logs that were written while a given user was authenticated, you may provide the user's ID to the `--user` option:

 ```bash
 php artisan pail --user=1